Chart Color Schemes

 Rokeby has a typical household mix, with a higher-than-average median household size

 Family households constitute 69.7% of all households, including 25.2% couples with children, 21.7% couples without children, and 21.3% single parent families.
-Non-family households comprise the remaining 30.3%, with lone person households at 26.9% and group households at 3.3%.
+Non-family households comprise the remaining 30.3%, with lone person households at 26.9% and group households making up 3.3%.
 The median household size is 2.5 people, larger than the Greater Hobart average of 2.4.

 Frequently Asked Questions - Households